heartcombo/simple_form/README.md

 <% end %>
 ```

-By default, SimpleForm will look at the column type in the database and use an
+By default, **Simple Form** will look at the column type in the database and use an
 appropriate input for the column.
 For example, a column created with type
 `:text` in the database will use a `textarea` input by default.
 See the section
 [Available input types and defaults for each column
 type](https://github.com/plataformatec/simple_form#available-input-types-and-defaults-for-each-column-type)
 for a complete list of defaults.

-**SimpleForm** also lets you overwrite the default input type it creates:
+**Simple Form** also lets you overwrite the default input type it creates:

 ```erb
 <%= simple_form_for @user do |f| %>